 Investment potential for Bangladesh in BCIM ought to be identified by estimating potentials for intra-regional and extra-regional investment.
 However such estimates are not so easy because of limited available data on trade and investment particularly data of Bangladesh's bilateral trade and investment with West Bengal, Meghalaya and Manipur of India, Yunnan Province of China and even with Myanmar (recent data is unavailable).
 Therefore, the analysis has been carried out by using trade and investment related data of BCIM countries as a whole.
-Needless to say, such estimates would provide exaggerated potentials for investment in the BCIM; hence the estimates should be appreciated from 'indicative' point of view.
+Needless to say, such estimates would provide exaggerated potentials for investment in the BCIM; hence the estimates should be considered only 'indicative'.

-4.1 Opportunities for Development of Regional Production Network similarities in the potential products as have been mentioned before have not been able to establish strong regional value chain (RVC).
+4.1 Opportunities for Development of Regional Production Network

+There are scopes for vertical integration between the sectors which are complementary with each other.
+Developing and least developed countries have long been excluded from global value chains (GVC) due to low-tech and labour intensive feature of their industries.
+South Asian countries, having similarities in the potential products as have been mentioned before have not been able to establish strong regional value chain (RVC).
 Based on the specialization of respective economies (e.g. lower factor prices), MNEs could have invested in different locations on potential complementary products.